 Grant awards vary according to the type of grant and the organization issuing the grant.
 Like scholarships, they do not need to be repaid, but typically only cover a portion of a student’s educational costs.

 Pell Grants are usually awarded to undergraduates who have a high degree of unmet financial need.
 This need is mainly defined by income but includes family size, number of kids in college at same time, family assets and cost of school.
-In 2015-16, 66% of Pell Grants were awarded to dependent students who came from families with an adjusted gross income of $30K or less.1 Pell Grant eligibility for students from families having income higher than $50,000 is less common.
-(1Trends in Student Aid 2019-College Board).
+In 2016-17, 49% of Pell Grant recipients were dependent students; 37% of these students came from families with incomes of $20,000 or less, another 36% came from families with incomes between $20,000 and $40,000 and 27% came from families with incomes over $40,000.1 Pell Grant eligibility for dependent students from families having income higher than $50,000 is less common.
+(1Trends in Student Aid 2018-College Board).

 Generally speaking, income or lack thereof, not savings, is the major driver for Pell Grant awards.